Accessible Tour in Moscow and St Petersburg

 VISIT MOSCOW AND ST PETERSBURG AND EXPLORE THE KREMLIN, HERMITAGE, PETERGOF AND MANY OTHER HIDDEN GEMS!

-Start your Accessible tour to Russia with Moscow discovering.
+Start your Accessible Russia tour with Moscow discovering.
 Moscow is a historic and modern city at the same time: old buildings stand side by side with business districts in high-tech style.
 There are more than 500 museums, 3 UNESCO World Heritage Sites and many world architectural records.
 In our Accessible tour, we offer to visit the main Moscow attraction the Kremlin with the Red Square, a unique park VDNKH which represents the most striking examples of architecture of the Soviet period and The Pushkin State Museum of Fine Arts which contains around 700 000 artworks of different epochs.

 Just 4 hours on a train and you find yourself in St Petersburg.
 St Petersburg is the cultural capital of Russia one of the most beautiful cities in the world which you can not help falling in love with.
 The Hermitage, St. Isaac’s and Kazan Cathedrals, the Church of the Savior on Blood, Nevsky Prospekt and of course brilliant Petergof are the sights that you will have a chance to see.
 St Petersburg is an extraordinary city of white nights, royal palaces and parks, fabulous fountains and drawbridges.